chijunzheng/spreadsheet-payroll-automation/tasks/prd-payroll-time-validation.md

 17. The system must locate each employee status cell in column `H` on the row where column `F` contains `Total` or `total`.
 18. The system must write `ok` to the status cell when no discrepancies exist for that employee, otherwise write `needs attention`.
 19. The system must output an updated `.xlsx` (copy) with status cells filled while leaving all time entry cells unchanged.
+20. The system must provide a user-friendly interface to upload the `.csv` and `.xlsx` without requiring command-line usage.
+21. The system must provide download links for both the validation report and the validated `.xlsx` output.

 ## Non-Goals (Out of Scope)
 - Automatically correcting or rewriting the timesheet time entries in the `.xlsx`.